Google Photos currently offers the following backup options:

 - Original quality storage for free up to 15 GB (shared across Photos, Gmail, and Drive), with additional storage available as part of Google One.

-Starting June 1, 2021, High quality and Express quality content will count towards your Google Account storage.
+Starting June 1, 2021, High quality and Express quality content will count toward your Google Account storage.
 Once you reach your storage limit, you can either subscribe to Google One (where available) for additional storage, or delete content in order to continue with the free storage option in Photos.

 If your account is provided through your work, school, family, or other group, you may be affected depending on your plan.
 Find out how your storage works by talking to the manager of your account.